Adewuyipraise/Adewuyipraise/README.md

 - 👋 Hi, I’m @Adewuyipraise
-- 👀 I’m interested in mobile and desktop application
+- 👀 I’m interested in mobile, desktop application and website designs
-- 🌱 I’m currently learning.
 - 💞️ I’m looking to collaborate on a project
 - 📫 How to reach me dial 09025958168